xcart/xcart-docs/_pages/kb_en/general_setup/migration/migration-from-xcart4/step-2-demo-migration.md

 - 10 products from one of the categories;
 - the rest of the X-Cart 4 store data (settings, destination zones, static pages, etc) will be migrated in full.

-After demo migration is completed, a link to the category with the migrated products will be provided, so the client can review these products.
+After demo migration is completed, a link to the category with the migrated products will be provided, so you can review these products.